mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 in its security as well.
-The Empress has become an advocate for the cultural diversity of the Imperium, which on its surface would seem to be opposed to her husband’s efforts to bring its people closer together.
+The Empress has become an advocate for the cultural diversity of the Imperium, which on its surface would seem to be opposed to her husband's efforts to bring its people closer together.
 In fact, the two work quite well hand in hand, with the Emperor taking the role of wise but heavy-handed ruler when necessary, while his wife assures the cultures